 Student Resources

-Kids Piano Discovery
+Kids Piano Discovery:

 For both the 10-Week Session and 30-Week Session of Kids Piano Discovery, students will be working from “My First Piano Adventure” by Nancy Faber.
-You can purchase this book directly from the supplier or Amazon.

 For the 30-Week Session of Kids Piano Discovery, students are required to have an instrument for at home practice.
 We suggest a 32-key electronic keyboard.
 These are battery operated and portable.

-Keyboard: Lexington, Kmise, Casio.
+Keyboard: Lexington, Kmise, Casio

 First Steps